REGISTRATION IS NOW AVAILABLE FOR THE LAXACHUSETTS OPEN Tryouts for the 2018/2019 Season

 During the 2010/2011 season, Emass Minutemen (run by Dan Chouinard, Sean Morris, and Dave Evans) merged with Laxachusetts (run by Mike Connelly, Brendan Glass and Timmy Shea).
 There were many reasons for the merger but the biggest reason was to make a program that could provide the best opportunities to the top lacrosse players in MA.
 By merging, we were able to pool our resources and deliver a comprehensive and intensive program that would create the best offering available to athletes.
 We feel that the biggest benefits this merger afforded was – more coaches for our players (which allowed for more individualized instruction) as well as a College Recruiting Director and Grade based Directors.

-Currently the Laxachusetts program has 65+ coaches on our staff.
-The schools and programs that our staff coaches include: Dean College, Babson College, Assumption College, Providence College, Milton Academy, Thayer Academy, Noble and Greenough, The Governor’s Academy, St Sebastian’s, Boston College HS, Catholic Memorial HS, Xaverian Bros HS, Arch Bishop Williams HS, Moses Brown, St Georges School, Medfield HS, Foxboro HS, Hull HS, Cohasset HS, Scituate HS, Concord Carlisle HS, Waltham HS, Billerica HS, Hingham Youth, Hull Youth, Norwell Youth, Duxbury Youth, Lincoln Sudbury Youth, Plymouth Youth, Cohasset Youth, Waltham Youth, Billerica Youth, Barnstable Youth, Foxboro Youth, Natick Youth, and Scituate Youth.
+Currently the Laxachusetts program has 95+ coaches on our staff.
+The schools and programs that our staff coaches include: Babson College, Milton Academy, Thayer Academy, Noble and Greenough, Middlesex School, St Sebastian’s, Boston College HS, Catholic Memorial HS, Xaverian Bros HS, Moses Brown, St Georges School, Medfield HS, Foxboro HS, Hull HS, Cohasset HS, Scituate HS, Concord Carlisle HS, Waltham HS, Billerica HS, Hingham Youth, Hull Youth, Norwell Youth, Duxbury Youth, Lincoln Sudbury Youth, Plymouth Youth, Cohasset Youth, Waltham Youth, Billerica Youth, Concord Carlisle Youth, Manchester by The Sea, Acton Boxboro, Weston Youth Lacrosse, Barnstable Youth, Foxboro Youth, Natick Youth, and Scituate Youth.

 Not only is our staff incredibly talented but the connections that our staff have with college coaches is extensive and incredibly beneficial to our players.
 Our staff is connected because of their own past college coaching experiences, their own past college playing experiences, and/or their ongoing interaction with college coaches at tournaments, camps, etc. These relationships have given players access and exposure to coaches that is not possible through town programs, high school programs, and other club programs.